matthiasportius/data_management/README.md

 Compression level can be selected between integers of 0 to 9.
 0 beeing no compression and 9 the most compression, but also the slowest.
 The dafault value is -1 which is a compromise between speed and compression (equivalent to ~6).
 `strict_timestamps` is set to `False` to allow files with timestapms before 1980 and after 2107 (setting the timestamp to this limit value).

-#### add_to_zip
+#### add_fileto_zip

-Adds a file or folder to an existing zip file.
+Adds a file to an existing zip file.
 First checks if the given path is a valid zip file and if not returns an error message.
 If a folder should be added, `os.walk` goes over all the files in the folder and writes them to the zip archive.
 The files in the selected folder are unpacked into the zip file.
 For a single file, it is simply directly written to the archive.

+#### add_folderto_zip

+## images.py

+The 'Orientation' tag tells how to properly rotate image before viewing.
+Therefore it is better retain that info.
+Because of that I rotate images before removing that tag.
+The `ORIENTATION_TAG` value of 274 represents the EXIF 'Orientation' tag mapped to an int.
+This is a standardized value.
+However, to dynamically get the int representation of the EXIF tag one could use: `next((k for k, v in ExifTags.TAGS.items() if v == 'Orientation'), None)` (in the very unlikely case that the tag number ever changes this would still work).
+Since PIL's `rotate()` rotates CCW the values of `ROTATION_MAP` are e.g. 6: 270° CCW = 90° CW which again fits the EXIF tag standard values.
+`img.getdata()` copies only pixel data, so any metadata or tags are not transferred this way.
+By not passing any info to the save parameter like `exif=img.info['exif']` the metadata is lost.

+## tkinter_frames.py

+#### combine_pdf

+`filedialog.askopenfilenames` returns the filenames of the selected files as a tuple of string.
+If no file is selected and the dialogue is aborted, an empty string is returned.
+If a file was selected and the dialogue is aborted, an empty tuple is returned.
+The filenames are given to `merge_pdfs`, a function in `to_pdf.py`.
+> The filenames are the files full path as string.

 ## Issues to address